Photography prompts help turn nervous clients into picture-perfect superstars. Use these FREE prompts to ramp up the romance for your next couple!

 Prompt 3: Imagination Land

 Imagination Land is an emotive prompt to shift gears from high energy to an intimate mood, or vice versa.
-Use this prompt by calling out the first scenario, then call out the second, third, etc, until you’ve transitioned to the mood you’re looking for.
+Use this prompt by calling out the first scenario, then make sure you call out the second, third, etc until you’ve transitioned to the mood you’re looking for your photograph.

 - Ok, imagine that you’ve just won the lottery!
 You will never have to work again!